David Duckham – Class of 1957

 Philip Errington – Class of 1984

 Read English at University College, London.
 Joined Sotheby’s in the Department of Printed Books and Manuscripts in 1999.
-Now Deputy Director working on English Literature, Children’s Books and Illustrations.
+Now Director working on English Literature, Children’s Books and Illustrations.
 Also Visiting Research Fellow within the Institute of English Studies, University of London, 2001–2003 and Honorary Research Fellow within the Department of English, University College, London from 2004.
 He has published widely on the writer John Masefield.

 Philip Larkin (1922 – 1985)

 An English poet, novelist and jazz critic, Larkin spent his working life as librarian at Hull University.
 Following the death of John Betjeman he was offered the Poet Laureateship, but declined the post.
 Larkin is commonly regarded as one of the greatest English poets of the latter half of the 20th century.